 We also found high levels of cadmium in jewelry for men and women at American Eagle, Up Against the Wall and Buckle stores.
 In January, we launched the nation’s first legal action to end the threat of cadmium-tainted jewelry.

 Claire’s is now a two-time loser when it comes to threatening kids with cadmium: in January, two charms on a “Best Friends” bracelet from the store were found to be made with 89% and 91% cadmium.
 In response, the company initially stood behind a loophole in the law, stating that cadmium testing is not required.
 Two days later, the company pulled the cadmium-tainted items.

 What’s going to stop jewelry companies from using poisons in products for our kids?

 For years CEH worked to expose threats to children from high levels of lead in jewelry.
-In 2006, a four year-old boy died after accidentally swallowing a pendant that was 99% lead.
+In 2006, a four year-old boy almost died after accidentally swallowing a pendant that was 99% lead.
 Our work to stop this kind of lead hazard resulted in the nation’s first statewide ban on lead in jewelry and ultimately resulted in a federal ban.

 But now the jewelry industry seems to think they can simply replace one killer chemical with another.
 It’s time that we forced major retailers to stop playing games with children’s health.